-Under the Third Amended and Restated Certificate of Incorporation, dated May 10, 2022, the Company has the authority to issue a total of 500,000,000 shares of common stock (par value of \$0.0001 per share) and 10,000,000 shares of undesignated preferred stock (par value of \$0.0001 per share).
+Under the Third Amended and Restated Certificate of Incorporation, dated May 10, 2022, as currently in effect, the Company has the authority to issue a total of 500,000,000 shares of common stock (par value of \$0.0001 per share) and 10,000,000 shares of undesignated preferred stock (par value of \$0.0001 per share).
 In connection with the IPO, the Company re-designated all shares of Class A common stock as shares of common stock.
 Each share of common stock has the right to one vote.
 The holders of common stock are also entitled to receive dividends whenever funds are legally available and when declared by the board of directors, subject to the prior rights of holders of all classes of stock outstanding having priority rights as to dividends.
-No cash dividends have been declared by the board of directors during the nine months ended September 30, 2022 and September 30, 2021.
+No cash dividends have been declared by the board of directors during the three months ended March 31, 2023 and March 31, 2022.